 One of Burgundy’s most important white wine villages is also one of the prettiest in the region, boasting a historic Chateau that today welcomes visitors with open arms.
 Chateau de Chassagne Montrachet was built in the 11th century and today boasts a modern tasting room, wine shop, and even a boutique hotel within the grounds.
-It’s the perfect opportunity to get acquainted with the finer points of white Burgundy in a gorgeous setting.
+It’s the perfect opportunity to get acquainted with white Burgundy’s finer points in a gorgeous setting.

 The Cote d’Or most revered red wine village is a surprisingly friendly, bustling, and relaxed place, with several good restaurants, hotels, and the beautiful Chateau, constructed in the late 13th century by Yves de Chazan, Abbot of Cluny.
 The surrounding vineyards are where the Pinot Noir grape is brought to perfection – rich, concentrated wines with a touch of the exotic and sensual.
 Visiting wine lovers should head to Domaine Rene Leclerc.
-The owners, Rene, and Francois Leclerc, are two of the most renowned and respected winemakers in Gevrey-Chambertin and offer a fantastic introduction to the wines of the commune.
+The owners, Rene, and Francois Leclerc are two of the most renowned and respected winemakers in Gevrey-Chambertin and offer a fantastic introduction to the commune’s wines.

 For more information on a Wine Tour in Burgundy

 No area is more synonymous with fine wine than the dynamic and beautiful city of Bordeaux.
-Standing outside such legendary Chateaux as Margaux and Lafite is a very special experience indeed for wine lovers; the export of wine has always been the basis of the city’s prosperity and renown.
+Standing outside such legendary Chateaux as Margaux and Lafite is an extraordinary experience for wine lovers; the export of wine has always been the basis of the city’s prosperity and renown.
 But, its attractions stretch far beyond imbibing superb wines, including the architectural wonder of the city itself.

 A brief history of Bordeaux

 Built on a curve of the Garonne river, Bordeaux has been a major port since pre-Roman times and, for centuries, a major focal point for European trade.
-It was the Romans who planted vines in Bordeaux, to satisfy the thirst of their army, with the initial sites based just south of the city, in what we now call the Graves zone of Bordeaux.
-However, the industry started to flourish in the 17th century, when Dutch engineers began draining the marshland of the Medoc for vine cultivation.
+The Romans planted vines in Bordeaux to satisfy the thirst of their army, with the initial sites based just south of the city, in what we now call the Graves zone of Bordeaux.
+However, the industry started to flourish in the 17th century, when Dutch engineers began draining the Medoc’s marshland for vine cultivation.
 The area’s importance as a center of the fine wine trade remains undiminished today.

 Where to stay

 Magnificent Chateau with lavish dining rooms and vineyard views, cozy boutique hotels in picture-postcard villages, or modern accommodation in the center of Bordeaux – take your pick.
 Bordeaux caters to every possible whim and desire.
 But for a romantic weekend break, you can’t go wrong with Cordeillan Bages in the Medoc.
-The restaurant is one of the region’s finest, and the Chateau’s utter seclusion in the famous vineyards of Pauillac makes it an ideal candidate for couples who wish to escape and relax.
+The restaurant is one of the region’s finest.
+The Chateau’s utter seclusion in the famous vineyards of Pauillac makes it an ideal candidate for couples who wish to escape and relax.

 Another top choice is the Grand Hotel de Bordeaux & Spa.
 It has long been one of Bordeaux’s finest hotels.
 Behind the gorgeous facade lies a panoply of perks, such as a Michelin-starred restaurant, a fantastic pampering spa, and extremely professional and gracious service.
 The more informal Brasserie L’ Europe is the place to be at weekend lunchtimes.

 Where to start?
-Apart from the famous Chateau of the Medoc and Bordeaux’s right bank, a plethora of attractions awaits the oenophile and gastronome.
-The region is full of great restaurants for starters, whether it be classical French Bistros or formal, elegant Michelin-starred establishments.
+Apart from the famous Chateau of the Medoc and Bordeaux’s right bank, many attractions await the oenophile and gastronome.
+The region is full of great restaurants for starters, whether classical French Bistros or formal, elegant Michelin-starred establishments.
 Moreover, in recent years Bordeaux has become full of trendy wine bars, where you can sample as few or many vintages of local wines are you like in a lively and educational setting.
-And, of course, there is the idyllic countryside, splendid historic villages, and numerous museums and architectural gems waiting to be discovered.
+Of course, there is the idyllic countryside, splendid historic villages, and numerous museums and architectural gems waiting to be discovered.

 Medoc – Chateau visits

 Welcome to the world’s most important fine wine region.
-This famous wine-producing area lies close to the Gironde river, known as the Medoc; it contains the Chateaux of legends including Margaux, Latour and Mouton Rothschild.
+This famous wine-producing area lies close to the Gironde river, known as the Medoc; it contains the Chateaux of legends, including Margaux, Latour, and Mouton Rothschild.
 One of our top favorites for a friendly and engaging visit is Chateau Kirwan in Margaux.
 Its current owners, the Schyler family, are a well-established group of merchants who restored the estate to its former glory.
-Today Chateau Kirwan now produces some of the most powerful, elegant, and rich wine in Margaux.
-But more importantly, they welcome visitors and offer really interesting site tours and tutored tasting.
+Today Chateau Kirwan now produces some of the most powerful, elegant, and rich wines in Margaux.
+But more importantly, they welcome visitors and offer fascinating site tours and tutored tasting.

 More information on a Wine Tour of Bordeaux